Thoughts about loudspeakers

 Most extraordinary speaker designs have no any sonic advantage over the traditional two-way / three-way speaker design:

-- Transient perfect (linear phase) speakers with time aligned drivers.
-The audibility of phase response and the impulse response are exaggerated by some speaker manufacturers.
+- Time and phase coherent speakers with linear phase crossovers and time aligned drivers (sometimes this is called transient perfect speaker).
+The audibility of phase response and the time alignment are exaggerated by some speaker manufacturers.
 Our hearing becomes sensitive to phase (change of group delay) only in the lower frequency range, mainly below 200 Hz.

 - The magic of point source: full range speakers, coaxial speakers are actually a compromise, not an advantage.